-Microservice architecture is a design pattern for developing applications in which complex applications are broken down into smaller, composable services which work together.
+Microservice architecture is a design pattern for developing applications in which complex applications are broken down into smaller, composable services that work together.
 Each component is developed separately, and the application is then simply the sum of its constituent components.
-Each service, can live inside of a container, and can be scaled independently of the rest of the application as the need arises.
+Each service can live inside of a container and can be scaled independently of the rest of the application as the need arises.

-In this article, we are going to look at introduction to Microservices,its benefits/drawbacks & reference model or components that are required for Microservices application.
+In this article, we are going to look at the introduction to Microservices, its benefits/drawbacks & the reference model or components that are required for Microservices application.

-There are many definitions to Microservices but below one from Martin Fowler is more apt.
+There are many definitions of Microservices but below one from Martin Fowler is more apt.